AntonioND/architectds/readme.rst

     and saved to the ARM9 as binary data.

   - ``sdroot_animated_model``: MD5 animated model and 16 bit texture converted
-    with grit and stored in the SD card.
+    with grit and stored in the SD card of a flashcard or the DSi SD slot.

   - ``simple_model``: OBJ static model and 16 bit texture converted with grit and added to the ARM9 as binary data.